 In addition to encouraging growth, regular scalp massage has been shown to:

-You only need to perform this massage for 5–10 minutes twice or three times a week to see results.
+You only need to perform this massage for 5–10 minutes two or three times a week to see results.

 1. Apply oil to fingertips